 - freshly cracked pepper

 - 1 quart vegetable or chicken broth

-- 1 14.5-ounce can white cannelini beans, rinsed and drained, optional*
+- 1 14.5-ounce can white cannellini beans, rinsed and drained, optional*

 - Warm the butter or olive oil in a medium pot over medium heat.
 Add the squash, onion, celery, apple, salt, and pepper and stir to combine.
 Cook for about 10 minutes, or until just starting to soften, stirring occasionally.
 Add the broth and bring to a simmer.
 Simmer for 20-25 minutes or until the vegetables are soft.
 Add the beans if using and puree until very smooth with either an immersion blender or a regular blender.
-Serve warm.
+Season to taste with salt and serve warm.